 -

-painted by Picasso in his 1900 studio on the Riera de Sant Joan.
-This book also illustrates
+studio on the Riera de Sant Joan.
+This book also illustrates an x-ray

-an x-ray of that oil which reveals the bust of a woman wearing the cap
+of that oil which reveals the bust of a woman wearing the cap like the

 Blue Portrait of Jaume Sabartés, Paris 1901, 46 x 38 cms, Picasso Museum , Barcelona. which bears

-echo the eyeglasses ovals, shows a down turned moustache over prominent
+eyebrows echo the eyeglasses ovals, shows a down turned moustache over

-well drawn and shadowed lips.
-This portrait has a genuine staunch demeanor.
+prominent well drawn and shadowed lips.
+This portrait has a genuine

 -